CartoDB/carto-workshop/01-builder-visualization/exercises/aggregations.md

 ## 3. Other aggregations
 There are also other possibilities when it comes to visualizing aggregated data with Builder.
 Let's make a quick overview of them
 ### 3. 1.
 Squares aggregation
-* Use the `Aggregation` selector, scrolling horizontally to find the `SQUARES` method
+* Use the *Aggregation* options, scrolling horizontally to find the *SQUARES* method

 ![sq-agg-01](imgs/01-sq-agg-01.png)

-* You could use the other parameters to configure the size of the grid, as well as the aggregation method, same as we already saw with the Admin.
-Region aggregation.
+* You could use the other parameters to configure the size of the grid, as well as the aggregation method, same as we already saw with the *ADM.
+REGIONS* aggregation.

 ![sq-agg-02](imgs/01-sq-agg-02.png)

 * Note that currently in Builder, the size of the grid is set in pixels for the zoom level at the moment of the setting.
-Zooming in or out won't make the grid readapt, but will have the same fixed size across different zoom levels.
+Zooming in or out won't make the grid re-adapt, but will have the same fixed size across different zoom levels.

 ![sq-agg-03](imgs/01-sq-agg-03.png)